saidsay-so/fancy/README.md

 fancy set -f 0
 ```

-If you have more fans:
+Or if you have more fans:

 ```sh
 fancy set -f 0 0